 45. Chagall’s Four Seasons

-They are among the most treasured works in the collection, and you may recognise them if you’ve seen Ferris Bueller’s Day Off!
+They are among the most treasured works in the collection, and you may recognize them if you’ve seen Ferris Bueller’s Day Off!

 46. Brookfield Zoo

-Naturally, kids’ favourites like big cats, rhinos, giraffes are all at Brookfield Zoo, while Humboldt penguins are the stars at the Living Coast habitat.
+Naturally, kids’ favorites (and mine too) like big cats, rhinos, giraffes are all at Brookfield Zoo, while Humboldt penguins are the stars at the Living Coast habitat.

 47. Live Music